-In this article, I already mentioned that a website doesn’t need to look beautiful or unique to have good conversion rates.
+In this article, I mentioned that a website doesn’t need to look beautiful or unique to have reasonable conversion rates.

-A (web) design company would beg to differ, but you can’t be sure that this will be an unbiased objective opinion based on facts.
+A (web) design company would beg to differ.
+Still, you can’t be sure that this will be an unbiased, objective opinion based on facts.